dbilledo-msft/DataSecOps-SensitivityLabels/modules.md/module02.md

 You can include a user in multiple label policies, and the user will get all the sensitivity labels and settings from those policies.
 If there is a conflict in settings from multiple policies, the settings from the policy with the highest priority (highest order number) is applied.
 In other words, the highest priority wins for each setting.

-In this task, we will add our new Sensitivity Label to an existing policy that has already been published.
+In this task, we will add our new Sensitivity Label to a new label policy.

 <!--## :thinking: Prerequisites